IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 20. Kruskal Algorithm for Minimum Spanning Tree

 1. `Kruskal algorithm` also takes the `greedy` strategy, and choose the `edge` with minimum weight every time.
 It takes advantage of `diskoint set union` to check whether the current `edge` is legal.
+Specifically, if the two nodes of the current edge are in the same union, it means this edge will make a circle and it's not legal.
+(Note that there is no circle in a `MST`.)
 2. Essentially, `Prim algorithm` operates the `nodes` while `Kruskal algorithm` operates the `edges`.
 If the graph has many `nodes` but a few `edges`, it's better to use `Kruskal algorithm`.
 Therefore, `dense graph` benefits `Prim algorithm` and `sparse graph` benefits `Kruskal algorithm`.
 3. The `time complexity` of `Kruskal algorithm` is `O(eloge)`, where `e` is the number of `edges`.